Know the importance of taking care of the liver

 It is a dietary supplement formulated by Evolution Advance with scientifically proven components that help in the detoxification process and support the liver.

-It contains plants and other components approved by the Natural Medicines Comprehensive Database , which makes Detox a specific supplement to improve and care for the liver.
+It contains plants and other components approved by Natural Medicines Comprehensive Database , which makes Detox a specific supplement to improve and care for the liver.

 Katuka or Himalayan root ( Picrorhiza kurroa )

-Milk thistle ( Silybum marianum )
+Milk Thistle ( Silybum marianum )

-Turmeric extract ( Curcuma longa )
+Turmeric Extract ( Curcuma longa )

 L-methionine